WSSSDC/DungeonSouls/README.md

 * Getting physics to work
 * Enemy A.I.
 * Camera Controls
+* Balancing combat
-*
+* Animations not meshing together

 # Accomplishments that we're proud of
-* Being able to make an improved combat system with health bars and more complex enemy AI
+* Being able to make an improved combat system with health bars and more varied enemy AI
-* Making animations for more fluid gamplay
+* Getting animations for more fluid gamplay
 * A lot of new enemy types (12)
 * Adding bow combat
 * Cutscenes
+* Adding music and other ambient sounds to improve the experience

 # What we learned
 * Physics Simulation In Unity